-Doctoral theses, Second doctoral dissertations and equivalent projects will be considered after the conclusion of the relevant academic assessment process.
-The completion of the academic assessment must have occured no longer than 24 months prior; the work should not have been previously published.
+Doctoral theses, Second doctoral dissertations and equivalent projects were considered after the conclusion of the relevant academic assessment process.
+The completion of the academic assessment had to have occured no longer than 24 months prior; the work should not have been previously published.

 - two prized for outstanding doctoral theses and/or second doctoral dissertations in German (Prize-money of 2.500 , total prize money of 5.000 )